Guide

 Pressure cooking times for every ingredient

-The Instant Pot changed weeknight cooking — dried beans in 30 minutes, fall-apart chicken in 20, rice in 3.
-But pressure cooking times are counterintuitive — the pot takes 10–15 minutes to come to pressure before the timer even starts, and some foods need natural release after.
+The Instant Pot changed weeknight cooking.
+Dried beans in 30 minutes, fall-apart chicken in 20, rice in 3.
+But pressure cooking times are counterintuitive.
+The pot takes 10–15 minutes to come to pressure before the timer even starts, and some foods need natural release after.
 This guide covers every Instant Pot-friendly ingredient with exact times.

 Instant Pot Tips